Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Numerical Results: Optimal Power Control

 Denoting the maximum transmit power by $P_{\max}$, resource allocation vectors $\bbp \in [0, P_{\max}]^N$ represent the transmit power levels of the transmitters.
 Given network configuration $\h$ and resource allocation vector $\bbp = \bbp(\h)$, the instantaneous performance vector $\bbr \big(\h_t, \bbp \big)$ represents the receiver rates, and the rate for each receiver $\mathsf{Rx}_i$ at timestep $t$ is given by

 where $W$ and $N_0$ denote the channel bandwidth and noise power spectral density (PSD), respectively, and it is assumed that capacity-achieving codes are used.
-The ergodic performance vector $\bbr \big( \h, \bbp(\h) \big) = (1/T) \sum_{t = 0}^{T-1} \bbr \big( \h_t, \bbp(\h) \big)$ accordingly represents the ergodic receiver rates and is evaluated over a horizon of $T$ time steps [c.f.~\eqref{eq:ergodic-performance-function}].
+The ergodic performance vector $\bbr \big( \h, \bbp(\h) \big) = (1/T) \sum_{t = 0}^{T-1} \bbr \big( \h_t, \bbp(\h) \big)$ accordingly represents the ergodic receiver rates and is evaluated over a horizon of $T$ time steps [cf.~\eqref{eq:ergodic-performance-function}].
 We can write the power control problem for any given $\h$ as

-where we imposed a minimum ergodic rate requirement of $f_{\min}$ bps/Hz for all receivers by considering a minimum-rate constraint utility $\bbf(\bbx) = \bbx - \mathbf{1}_N f_{\min}$ and a sum-rate objective utility $f_0(\bbx) = \mathbf{1}^\top_N \bbx$.\footnote{In all of our plots, we rescale the Lagrangian and objective values by the number of users $N$ and therefore report the mean-rate utility for the latter.} Note that both the power control and dual regression tasks involve node-level decisions, and therefore we want to learn permutation-equivariant policies.
-Graph neural networks (GNNs) have been widely used in learning resource allocation policies for wireless networks owing to their permutation equivariance, transferability, and stability properties.
-As such, we parametrize both state-augmented power allocation (SA) policies and dual-regression (DR) policies by graph neural network (GNN) architectures as in~\cite{eisen2020optimal, lee2020graph, naderializadeh2022learning, shen2019graph}.
-For brevity, we refer to these two models as \emph{primal-GNN} and \emph{dual-GNN}, respectively.
+where we imposed a minimum ergodic rate requirement of $f_{\min}$ bps/Hz for all receivers by considering a minimum-rate constraint utility $\bbf(\bbx) = \bbx - \mathbf{1}_N f_{\min}$ and a sum-rate objective utility $f_0(\bbx) = \mathbf{1}^\top_N \bbx$.
+We note that both the power control and dual regression tasks involve node-level decisions; therefore we seek permutation-equivariant policies.